Capt. Brandon Naeve’s Weekly Fishing Report

 Capt.
 Rick Grassett’s Weekly Fishing Report

-Fish the coastal gulf for tripletail, Spanish mackerel and false albacore (little tunny) when conditions are good.
+Jerry Poslusny, from Palmetto, and Rich Hunter, from Longboat Key, snook fished in the ICW at night with me recently and had some action catching and releasing several snook on Grassett Snook Minnow flies and CAL jigs with shad tails.
+Look for reds and trout in skinny water.
 Deep grass flats are usually a good option for action with trout, blues, pompano, Spanish mackerel and more.
-Look for reds in skinny water.
 Snook fishing around dock lights and bridges should also be a good option now.

 Our natural resources are under constant pressure from red tides and other algae blooms fueled by residential, industrial and agricultural runoff, toxic spills and intentional releases, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!

-Fish the coastal gulf for tripletail, Spanish mackerel and false albacore (little tunny) when conditions are good.
+Jerry Poslusny, from Palmetto, and Rich Hunter, from Longboat Key, snook fished in the ICW at night with me recently and had some action catching and releasing several snook on Grassett Snook Minnow flies and CAL jigs with shad tails.
+Look for reds and trout in skinny water.
 Deep grass flats are usually a good option for action with trout, blues, pompano, Spanish mackerel and more.
-Look for reds in skinny water.
 Snook fishing around dock lights and bridges should also be a good option now.

 Our natural resources are under constant pressure from red tides and other algae blooms fueled by residential, industrial and agricultural runoff, toxic spills and intentional releases, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!